LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 ``scratch_directory(Directory)``
    Sets the directory to be used to store the temporary files generated when compiling Logtalk source files.
-This directory can be specified using an atom or using library notation.
+This directory can be specified using an atom or using :term:`library notation`.
 The directory must always end with a slash.
 The default value is a sub-directory of the source files directory, either ``'./lgt_tmp/'`` or ``'./.lgt_tmp/'`` (depending on the backend Prolog compiler and operating-system).
    Relative directories must always start with ``'./'`` due to the lack of a portable solution to check if a path is relative or absolute.